mikarant/ozo/run_ozo.md

 ```
 in the ozo-directory.
 If the compiling was successful, you should have executable called ``` ozo ``` appeared in your directory.

-## 4. Running the test case
+## 5. Running the test case

 Once you have compiled the program, you can test whether it is working by running the test case.
 You can do it by writing command
 ```bash
 make test
 ```
 in the ozo-directory.
-Test-directory contains the data needed by the test case.
-Datafile is in ncdf-format and contains WRF-output variables and calculated vertical motion fields from two timesteps.

 [//]: # (Reference links)